brooth/jeta-site/mysite/home/markdown/event-bus.md

     public class MyMessage extends BaseMessage {
     }

-    public class MyFilter implements Filter<MyMessage> {
+    public class MyFilter implements Filter<Object, MyMessage> {
         public boolean accepts(Object master, String methodName, Message msg) {
             return true;
         }
     }

-If we try to use this filter on a method that accepts not assigneble from `MyMessage` class as the event, the code won't be compiled.
+If we try to use this filter on a method with a parameter which not assigneble from `MyMessage` class, the code won't be compiled.
 But `MetaHelper` allows you to write more complex checks, e.g. access to a nonprivate constant:

     :::java
     @MetaFilter(emitExpression = "$m.THE_NUMBER % 2 == 0")